rstyczynski/CacheApp/README.md

 Each of them is a separated module.
 In this example, each module is build as a separated physical set of files controlled by Maven.
 Note that cache service is prepared in two modes: with Spring integration, and without.

+### Configuration

+Application configuration is based on two ways: (a) cache, and (b) client

+Cache configuration starts in GAR/META-INF/coherence-application.xml which points to CONFIG/META-INF/trivial-spring-cache-config.xml, which initializes Spring context as described in META-INF/trivial-application-context.xml.

+Client configuration is started with META-INF/trivial-cache-config.xml set by JVM argument tangosol.coherence.cacheconfig

 # Build exemplary application

 To build application you need maven, git, java 8, and access to internet to download required java libraries.